mehulagg/gitlab/doc/api/graphql/getting_started.md

 you must either:

 - Create the `gitlab-org` group with a project called `graphql-sandbox` under it.
-Create several issues within the project.
+Create several issues in the project.
 - Edit the queries to replace `gitlab-org/graphql-sandbox` with your own group and project.

-Please refer to [running GraphiQL](index.md#graphiql) for more information.
+Refer to [running GraphiQL](index.md#graphiql) for more information.

 NOTE:
 If you are running GitLab 11.0 to 12.0, enable the `graphql`